SMCorporation/SMDataDiller/README.md

 SMDataDiller
 ============

-This pod has been created specially for managing ``TableView`` controllers.
+This pod has been created specially for easy managing ``TableView`` controllers.

 To improve DataDiller for tableView, in your viewController (that keeps tableView) do the next: